GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-tabs-manager/index.md

 ### Step 2: Create and style the popup {: #step-2 }

 The [Action][api-action] API controls the extension action (toolbar icon).
-When the user clicks on the extension action it wil either run some code (like in the Focus mode tutorial), or open a popup.

-In this case, it will open a popup that displays a set of tabs.
-Let's start by declaring the popup in the manifest:
+When the user clicks on the extension action, it will either run some code or open a popup, like in this case.
+Start by declaring the popup in the manifest:

 {% Label %}manifest.json:{% endLabel %}